Towards a Unified Theory for Semiparametric Data Fusion with Individual-Level Data: The inferential problem and fused-data framework

-Suppose we have access to a random sample of $W^{\left( 2\right) }\coloneqq \left( V,X,Y\right) $ from an external population (referred to as data source 2).
-This random sample is often called the validation study.
-Assuming that the sensitivity and specificity of $V$ within levels of covariates are the same in both the target and external populations and that the support of the covariate vector $X$ in the external population includes the support of $ X$ in the source population, we have that for $v,y\in \left\{ 0,1\right\} ,Q=Q_{0}$ and $P=P_{0}$ it holds that,
+Suppose we have access to an external validation study, i.e. a random sample of $W^{\left( 2\right) }\coloneqq \left( V,X,Y\right) $ from an external population, referred to as source 2.
+Assume the sensitivity and specificity of $V$ within levels of the covariates are the same in sources 1 and 2 and the support of $X$ in source 1 and 2 are equal.
+Then we have that for $v,y\in \left\{ 0,1\right\} ,Q=Q_{0}$ and $P=P_{0}$ it holds that,